 If you choose not to buy the property once your lease ends, you lose the extra money you spent on those higher-than-usual rent payments.
 If you do decide to buy the home, you’ll still need to get a home loan and follow the typical process required to buy a home.
 The seller will give the money accrued to put towards your down payment to the lender.

 When you’re in a rent-to-own agreement, you’ll split responsibility for repairs between yourself and the landlord.
 For example, while you may agree to tackle small repairs (like new light bulbs and paint touch ups), the landlord covers large repairs (like a leaky roof).
+This is one aspect that distinguishes rent-to-own from buying a house on contract, an arrangement where the buyer pays the seller for the house in installments.

 You’ll come across two main types of rent-to-own options for homeowners and renters: lease-option agreement and lease-purchase agreement.
 While both of these contracts allow the renter to lease a home for one to three years before they purchase it at the end of the lease, there are some important differences that you should be aware of.